hmcezar/clusttraj/README.md

 pip install openbabel
 pip install rmsd
 pip install scipy
+pip install scikit-learn
+pip install matplotlib
 ```

+We recommend the use of the [Anaconda](https://www.anaconda.com/download/) Python distribution.

 ## Usage
 To see all the options run the script with the `-h` command option: